acgecloud/aws-bootcamp-cruddur-2023/journal/week0.md

       cd $THEIA_WORKSPACE_ROOT
 ```

-We'll also run these commands indivually to perform the install manually

-### Create a new User and Generate AWS Credentials
+### Created a New IAM User and Generated AWS Credentials

-- Go to (IAM Users Console](https://us-east-1.console.aws.amazon.com/iamv2/home?region=us-east-1#/users) andrew create a new user
+In the IAM User Console, I followed the steps below to create an Admin User:
 - `Enable console access` for the user
 - Create a new `Admin` Group and apply `AdministratorAccess`
 - Create the user and go find and click into the user